Solidago Odora: Liberty Tea

 Green Deane’s “Itemized” Plant Profile

 IDENTIFICATION: Goldenrod is a perennial, 2-5 ft tall, hairy stems, alternating stemless single-veined narrow dark green leaves, smooth or hairy margins, pointed tips, 1-4 inches long becoming small towards the top, and smells like licorice when crushed (from small glands.)
 Dense golden-yellow flowers, late summer to mid-fall, in branched clusters at the tops of the stems.
-Goldenrods hybridize, so you night not be able to identify the exact species.
+Goldenrods hybridized, so you night not be able to identify the exact species.
 You want to find a Goldenrod whose leaves smell like anise.

 TIME OF YEAR: Leaves anytime, blossoms late summer to fall.
 Flowers yield a deep yellow dye.

 ENVIRONMENT: Naturally prefers poor sandy soil but grows well in fertile soil.
 Will also grow in clay, full sun or semi-shade but will do better on a reasonably fertile site.

 METHOD OF PREPARATION: Dried leaves and flowers to make tea.
 Make sure the leaves are fungus free.
 A toxic fungus can grow on the leaves. reports the seeds of several species were used as food.
 There are herbal applications.

-Solidago ordora leaves and tops (picked during the flowering period) have been used to make herbal medicines for a variety of disorders, including digestive and urinary problems, wounds, ulcers, and cancers.
+Solidago odora leaves and tops (picked during the flowering period) have been used to make herbal medicines for a variety of disorders, including digestive and urinary problems, wounds, ulcers, and cancers.
 Hocking, 1997, reports S. canadensis was used as a carminative, diuretic and stimulant.
 Other uses included: Boiled in water for a syrup for treating colds; an oral poultice made from leaves was placed for a toothache; a poultice the roots to soothe burns and boils; a tea for bruises; a salve for insect stings and saddle sores on horses.